cosmos72/schemesh/README.md

 ## TO DO

-* autocomplete shell paths and scheme strings: when autocompleting inside single or double quotes, the stem starts at the quotes.
 * autocomplete shell paths starting with ~
 * maybe add missing shell builtins "kill"
 * implement function `(string->sh-patterns)`